 Possible fixes:

-- Refresh the page.
-The error might be temporary.
+- Refresh the page request.
+The error might be a temporary issue.

 - Reload the page in a different browser.

-- Clear your browser’s cache.
+- Clear your DNS cache.
 If the previous fix doesn’t work, try clearing your cache and reloading the page again.

 - Restart your network devices.
-It doesn’t matter which order you switch off your devices, but it’s important to connect to the devices from the outside in.
+It doesn’t matter which order you switch off your devices, but it’s essential to connect to the devices from the outside in.

 Start with the modem, which connects your house to the internet.
 Then, turn on the router, which connects your wireless devices to the modem.

-If reloading the page doesn’t work, check your website’s plugins, themes or code.
-They might be submitting several uncached requests and draining your PHP resources — leading to a 504 error.
+If reloading the page doesn’t work, check your website’s WordPress plugins, themes or code.
+These elements might be submitting multiple uncached requests and draining your PHP resources — leading to a server overload.

 Possible fixes: